 Nearly 80 percent of the U.S. population uses social media.
 And that number will continue to rise every year.
 The opportunities for business here are evident.
 No matter what industry you’re in, you can be sure that your audience and customers are on social.
 But compliance issues in regulated sectors such as financial services are enough to give some would-be social media users pause.

 How do financial institutions, agents, and brokers use social to generate business without getting into trouble?
-They can turn to someone like Amy McIlwain, an expert on social media in the financial industry, and Hootsuite’s new global industry principal for financial services.
+They can turn to someone like Amy McIlwain, an expert on social media in financial services, and Hootsuite’s new global industry principal for financial services.

 Author, speaker, and founder of Financial Social Media, McIlwain speaks at financial service events around the world and has appeared on NBC, ABC, CBS, and FOX as a social media expert.
 She is a regular contributor to InvestmentNews, the Wall Street Journal Online, Huffington Post, and in 2014 was named one of the 24 Most Creative People In Insurance by LifeHealthPro.
 Her book, The Social Advisor: Social Media Secrets of the Financial Industry, has been a bestseller on Amazon.